 An Old-School Boozer

 Do you ever enter a pub out of unquenchable curiosity?
-An A-board on the roadside advertising Oakham ales should help you along..
+An A-board on the roadside advertising Oakham Ales should help you along..

 Frosted windows keep the interior of The White Lion in Apsley a closely guarded secret, something only known to those who venture in off the pavements of London Road.
 London Road is awash with small-businesses; high-fi, hardware and hair extensions can be found dangling in shop windows, interspersed by the occasional takeaway.
 The London Road in Hemel Hempstead tails off from a large business park adjacent to the A41 and can be seen as a gateway into ‘New Hemel’.

-Apsley Lock has enjoyed substantial rejuvenation in recent years and now boasts many brand-spanking-new homes and ‘marina nightlife’; with restaraunts and pubs decorating a spotlit curving bridge, akin to newer parts of canal side central Birmingham.
+Apsley Lock has enjoyed substantial rejuvenation in recent years and now boasts many brand-spanking-new homes and ‘marina nightlife’; with restaurants and pubs decorating a spotlit curving bridge, akin to newer parts of canal side central Birmingham.

 George, a vetted regular of The White Lion, would argue that Aplsey is a gateway to the town’s past also.

 There are records of a ‘White Lion’ pub in Apsley dating back to the 1600’s, at the time Apsley was a village, just like Boxmoor and Leverstock Green and also Hemel Hempstead old town.
-It was not until later in Hemel’s lifetime did it see the almagamation of these suburbs and the creation of many more.
+It was not until later in Hemel’s lifetime did it see the amalgamation of these suburbs and the creation of many more.
 In the 1600’s Aplsey was independent of Hemel Hempstead, and many local residents, including George, still sight distinction between local borders.

 Politics (no matter how localised) don’t belong in the pub right?
 Back to The White Lion.